 Q. which ingredients should i avoid in my cleanser and how do i know which product is best for my skin?

-A. if your cleanser suds or has any type of “soapy” or "foamy" texture, i beg you to get rid of it. if it contains any ingredients with the word “sulfate” it’s probably bad news. these types of cleansers strip the skin of it’s natural oils which confuses it and can cause an excess production of oil or cause fine lines. if you have oily skin, avoid straight oil cleansers and look for something with a blend of essential oils, aloe vera, clays, and other natural yet active ingredients that will help balance you out. adding in a mask once or twice a week will also help normalize oil production and prevent breakouts. if you have normal to dry skin, a milky cleanser rich in plant-based ingredients should be a great fit to maintain moisture.
+A. if your cleanser suds or has any type of “soapy” or "foamy" texture, i beg you to get rid of it. if it contains any ingredients with the word “sulfate” it’s probably bad news. these types of cleansers strip the skin of it’s natural oils which can cause an excess production of oil or cause fine lines. if you have oily skin, avoid straight oil cleansers and look for something with a blend of essential oils, aloe vera, clays, and other natural yet active ingredients that will help balance you out. adding in a mask once or twice a week will also help normalize oil production and prevent breakouts. if you have normal to dry skin, a milky cleanser rich in plant-based ingredients should be a great fit to maintain moisture.

 Q. how often should i exfoliate?